rtthomas/ReactContactLite/README.md

 ## ReactContactLite

-This is a learning/demonstration project based on a React/NodeJS/MongoDB stack hosted on an Amazon Web Services (AWS).
+This is a simple learning/demonstration project based on a React/NodeJS/MongoDB stack hosted on an Amazon Web Services (AWS).
 The application stack comprises:

 - React/Redux responsive client
 - NodeJS/ExpressJS server